 The 1098-T is a record of the financial information reported by Harvard to the IRS on a student's behalf.
-This information includes the total amount billed for qualified tuition and fees in a calendar year (Box 2) and the total amount of scholarships or grants disbursed in the calendar year (Box 5).
-Please note that Harvard does not report payment information to the IRS, which means that Box 1 on your form will not be populated.
+The information on form 1098T can be used to help you determine if you are eligible for education tax credits when filing a U.S. tax return*.
+The information includes the total amount paid for qualified tuition and related expenses in a calendar year (Box 1) and the total amount of scholarships or grants disbursed in the calendar year (Box 5)....

 All Harvard applicants and current students are encouraged to apply for other forms of financial aid based on the policies of the school you will be attending.
 Receipt of Ch33 funding doesn’t impact a student’s eligibility for any other type of financial aid.

 If you have specific questions about a program, most of that information can be found on the school or department’s website, with links to contacts.
 If you have questions about alternate financial aid options, prospective students can contact the school’s Financial Aid Office.
 If you have questions about your certification or late/missing payments, please contact the Certifying Official for your program:

 Harvard College & Graduate Schools: firstname.lastname@example.org or 617-496-8050

 Students attending Harvard’s Executive Education Program are eligible to receive the same benefits as a student attending the College, Extension, or graduate schools.
 They are also eligible for YRP funding if the meet the VA’s requirements and the school has YRP slots remaining (though only a handful of EE programs exceed the basic coverage offered by Ch33 for 100% eligible students.)
 For information on how to sign up and the availability of YRP funding, please contact the Executive Education Program offices directly.